BlauhausTechnology/Blauhaus.Auth/README.md

 4. Click on the App Registration and go to Authentication.
 Add Platform < Mobile and desktop applications.
 Select the MSAL client Refirect URI and note it (eg msal2bbeff31-6gcf-487d-86d6-552ec81828c2://auth).
 Select YES for "Treat application as a public client."
 5. Click on Expose an API > Add A Scope.
 Add an Application ID URI if required.
 Add a scope called something like Read.And.Write for generic API access.
 Click the "Grant Admin Access" button.
 6. Click on API permissions > Add A Permission.
 Choose My APIs  and select the name of your App Registration.
 Select the Scope you created and click Add Permissions.
+* To add another app on the same API, just add another app registration and add the API Permission
 ## Server-Side Setup

 ### Authentication and Authorization